Compare any two graphics cards:

 Memory Bandwidth

-In theory, the GeForce RTX 2080 SUPER should be just a bit faster than the Radeon Vega Frontier Edition in general. (explain)
+Theoretically speaking, the GeForce RTX 2080 SUPER should perform a little bit faster than the Radeon Vega Frontier Edition overall. (explain)

 GeForce RTX 2080 SUPER 507904 MB/sec